 - To cook burgers: Heat skillet over medium-high heat.
 Spray pan with coconut/olive/canola oil cooking spray.
-Place in skillet and pan-fry about 3-4 minutes on each side, or until golden brown.
-Serve with buns, sprouts, crema and desired toppings.
+Place in skillet and pan-fry for about 3-4 minutes on each side, or until golden brown.
+Serve with buns, sprouts, crema, and desired toppings.

 - NOTE: Nutritional info DOES NOT include buns, but DOES include avocado-crema.